d-rogalski/c-sharp-projects/README.md

 ### [Phone Book App](PhoneBook)
-A WPF application that serbes as a phone book with detailed contacts.
+A WPF application that serves as a phone book with detailed contacts.

 The application requires a dedicated MSSQL database PhoneBook with stored procedures `AddContact`, `UpdateContact` and `UpdateContactIcon`, and a single entity, Contact, containing the following fields:
 - Id (`int`) - primary key